-Joint Hearing of the Senate Committee on Higher Education and Senate Education Committee
+House Committee on Higher Education September 19, 2018

-September 12, 2018

 Dual Credit at a Glance

 What is dual credit?

 The THECB defines dual credit as a system under which an eligible high school student enrolls in a college course and receives credit for the course from both the college and high school.